 During the 1885-1886 winter season, 1 Gloucester was the home of Frederick Daniel Hussey and his wife, Mary (Winston) Hussey.
 They previously had lived at the Hotel Brunswick (southeast corner of Clarendon and Boylston).
 By the 1886-1887 season, they had moved to 333 Beacon.

 1 Gloucester was not listed in the 1887 Blue Book.

-By the 1887-1888 winter season, the Holdens were once again living at 1 Gloucester.
+By the 1887-1888 winter season, Joshua and Ida Holden were once again living at 1 Gloucester.

 As originally built, the Gloucester Street façade was symmetrical, with the entrance located in the bay at the center, flanked by equal sized wings.
 Between 1890 and 1895, an addition was built on the south side, extending the house to the alley and projecting to the sidewalk at the basement and first story levels.
 The addition appears on the 1895 Bromley map, but is not shown on 1890 map.